- Experience Atwell

 Andrew DeWitt found his career inspiration at the Hudsonville Summer Science Institute and now helps other students find their career path as an instructor

 Before I went into consulting, I wanted to become a science teacher.
 Growing up, I had some incredible teachers and coaches who played a major part in shaping who I am today.
 I’m extremely grateful for those mentors and wanted to give back to the next generation by helping young professionals find their career path.
-I have now been an instructor for the Hudsonville Summer Science Institute (SSI) for five years and am passionate about helping students find their path within science-related careers.
-Growing up in west Michigan, I am also an SSI alumnus, and this course and the great instructors are the reasons I pursued a degree in geology and biology.
+I have been an instructor for the Hudsonville Summer Science Institute (SSI) since 2017 and am passionate about helping students find their path within science-related careers.
+Growing up in West Michigan, I am also an SSI alumnus, and this course and the great instructors are the reasons I pursued a degree in geology and biology.

 SSI is an integral part of high-quality science curriculum at Hudsonville High School – located in west Michigan – since its inception in 1977.
 The program offers 26 highly motivated high school seniors an opportunity to study the relationships between geology and ecology within the amazing state and national parks across the United States.
 I co-lead the program with Chris Bolhuis, who has been leading the program for 22 years – including when I was a student – and took over for his dad who started the program.